theatman/Burnt-Victim-Hackable-Machine/README.md

-# Burnt Victim Hackable Machine (for Pentesting or education use only)
+# Burnt Victim Hackable Machine
+For Pentesting or education use only

 Burnt Victim is a hackable machine that can be used as an educational or practice Pentesting tool for Red Teamers.
 There are at least 3 different ways to get the user and root flags using various tools and techniques.
 The machine is designed for beginners or novices at hacking.